 Clearwater Marine Aquarium is involved in a number of different research projects.

 From studying right whales in the Atlantic to studying manatees in Crystal River, Clearwater Marine Aquarium has devoted many hours to field research with a goal of marine animal conservation in mind.
-In addition to this, CMA also spends time educating children and adults through outreach projects like our mobile classroom initiative, H2O.
+In addition to this, CMA also spends time educating children and adults through outreach projects.
 Visit our Research Institute to learn more.

 Clearwater Marine Aquarium works to protect and conserve our world’s fragile coastal ecosystems and the endangered species that call them home.
 We focus on the conservation of flagship species, such as manatees, sea turtles, and right whales, to ensure greater protection for the species themselves and for the sensitive habitats these animals rely on around the world.